VIETNAM COUNTRY GUIDE

 To learn more about fees, capital gains taxes, income taxes, land taxes, and other topics related to real estate in Vietnam, check out our guide to Vietnam property investment, and also our guide dedicated to buying a condo in Ho Chi Minh City.

-Private Equity and VC in Vietnam
+Private Equity in Vietnam

 Due to its strong start-up scene, Vietnam has attracted a large amount of foreign investment in recent years, a trend that will only continue as the fast-growing tech scene gains momentum.